rahmanoladi/rahmanoladi/README.md

 # $$\color{blue} Welcome👋$$
 #### $$📧\space \color{yellow}rahmanoladi@yahoo{.}com$$
 ## $\color{blue} \text{This is Abdulrahman Ibraheem's Github Profile}$
-$$\color{blue} \text{Abdulrahman studied computer science and engineering at Obafemi Awolowo University.
-He is interested in machine learning research.
-He has completed one year of internship with MILA } $$
+$$\color{blue} \text{Abdulrahman studied computer science and engineering at Obafemi Awolowo University He is interested in machine learning research He has completed one year of internship with MILA } $$